MortenTryti/MachineLearning/Project 3/README.md

 For our project number 3 we choose to do the suggested task, which was to solve the diffusion equation analytically, numerically and with a neural network as well as solving an eigenvalue problem.

-P3_taskb.ipynb contains all the code for solving problem b).\newline Our_network.ipynb contains all the code for solving problems c and d).\\
+P3_taskb.ipynb contains all the code for solving problem b).

+Our_network.ipynb contains all the code for solving problems c and d).

-The Report.pdf file is the full report for project 3.\\
+The Report.pdf file is the full report for project 3.

-All the figures in the pdf can be found in the figure directory.\\
+All the figures in the pdf can be found in the figure directory.